Homocysteine and hip fracture

 Homocysteine

-Homocysteine is a toxic breakdown product during the metabolism of the amino-acid methionine.
+Homocysteine is a toxic breakdown product during the metabolism of the amino-acid called methionine.

-Under normal circumstances, in the presence of certain vital minerals and vitamins it is immediately deactivated into Glutathione and SAMe.
+Under normal circumstances, in the presence of certain important minerals and vitamins it is immediately deactivated into Glutathione and SAMe.

 However if the levels of zinc and the B vitamins riboflavin, pyridoxine or folate are low, the enzymes are unable to do their work with a consequent rise of this toxic amino-acid intermediate in the blood.